 This is the full title of the programme in both English and Chinese.
-One copy of CIR-RPG should be filled in for each research degree programme (i.e. MPhil or PhD) in each research area.
+One copy of CIR-RPG should be filled in for each research degree programme (i.e. MPhil or PhD) in each research area which is defined by the name of the Department/School.